 Course type: Online; Self-Paced

-Time required: Up to 1 hour per module + Handbook
+Time Effort: Up to 110 min per module

-By using virtual patients, the Cardiovascular and Respiratory Emergencies aims to help health professionals develop their skills regarding changes in breathing patterns and dysfunctions and disease in the cardiac system.
+The Cardiovascular and Respiratory Emergencies course aims to help health professionals develop their skills regarding changes in breathing patterns and dysfunctions and diseases in the cardiac system through virtual patients.

-EMTs will consolidate knowledge and reinforce critical thinking and decision-making skills by being exposed to complex scenarios in a simulation environment.
+EMTs will consolidate knowledge and reinforce critical thinking and decision-making skills by being exposed to Acute Coronary Syndrome, Arrhythmias, Asthma, and Respiratory Infection scenarios in a simulation environment.

 - 5 Modules

-The course consists of 5 modules with virtual patient cases, with a basic level of complexity.
+• 5 virtual patient cases of a basic level of complexity.

 - Online, Self-paced